amaus/jMath/README.md

 that is writing your own programs that depend on jMath, you need to make sure your CLASSPATH includes the location of your jMath jar.

+## Contributing

+This section will go into effect when a license is added.

+1. Fork it!
+2. Create your feature branch: `git checkout -b my-new-feature`
+3. Commit your changes: `git commit -am 'Add some feature'`
+4. Push to the branch: `git push origin my-new-feature`
+5. Submit a pull request :D

+## Development Workflow

+This project uses the [Gitflow Workflow](https://www.atlassian.com/git/tutorials/comparing-workflows#gitflow-workflow).

+If you contribute to this project and your pull request is accepted, your feature branch will be merged into the develop branch and included in the next release.

 ## javadoc

 You can generate the latest javadocs via: